Last updated on February 28, 2026

 These grant hexproof under some condition, or for a limited time:

-And here is the bunch that grants indestructible:
+And here are cards that grant indestructible:

 And, by the way, there's one equipment that does the exact opposite, and removes both indestructible and hexproof from your opponents' creatures: Shadowspear.